apify/crawlee/website/versioned_docs/version-1.0.2/api/Apify.md

     time to persist their state, in order to avoid repeating all work when the actor restarts.
 This event is automatically emitted together with the
     `migrating` event, in which case the `isMigrating` flag is set to `true`.
 Otherwise the flag is `false`.
 Note that the `persistState` event is provided merely for user convenience, you can achieve the same effect using `setInterval()` and listening for the `migrating` event.
+-   `aborting`: `void` Emitted when the actor running on the Apify platform was aborted by user with gracefully abort flag.
+You can use it to persist the state of the actor graceful abort run.

 ---